semeniuta/pyadept/README.md

 ## References

-Please refer to the following research [preprint](https://peerj.com/preprints/27552/) for more information about the `pyadept` library:
+Please refer to the following research [paper](https://peerj.com/articles/cs-207/) for more information about `pyadept` and AdeptServer:

- * Semeniuta O, Falkman P. 2019.
-Event-driven industrial robot control architecture for the Adept V+ platform.
-PeerJ Preprints 7:e27552v1 https://doi.org/10.7287/peerj.preprints.27552v1
+ * Semeniuta, O. and Falkman, P. (2019) ‘Event-driven industrial robot control architecture for the Adept V+ platform’, PeerJ Computer Science, 5, e207. doi: 10.7717/peerj-cs.207.